SvenLieber/website/content/post/2020-06-21-my-phd-explained.en.md

 a common understanding in the form of a standardized vocabulary (data model) is needed:
 A temperature measurement in Celsius should not be added to a measurement performed in Fahrenheit or even to my age!
+Additionally, data should exist independently from program code and should be *self-describing* so they can be reused.
 </summary>
 Therefore I am using the Resource Description Framework ([RDF](https://www.w3.org/TR/2014/REC-rdf11-concepts-20140225/)) a graph-based language recommended by the world wide web consortium (W3C).
 Every *thing* and every possible *relationship* between *things* will get an own web address!